-18. Can I double major?
+19. Can I double major?

-For double majors, please start by meeting with the undergraduate math advisor in MS 6356.
+The university requires students who want to double major to complete all the preparation for the major in both majors and two upper division courses in each major before applying.
+Please start by meeting with the undergraduate math advisor in MS 6356.
 If you are looking to switch to a different major outside of the Mathematics Department, please consult with the advisor for that specific department.

-19. Can I declare more than one type of math major?
+20. Can I declare more than one type of math major?

-No. Students may also not have: a math major and minor or Mathematics/Economics and any economics major.
+No. Additionally, students declare a math major and minor or Mathematics/Economics and any economics major.

-20. How do I add the Specialization in Computing?
+21. How do I add the Specialization in Computing?

-If you are in any of the math majors (except Mathematics of Computation), you can submit a petition to MS 6356 upon completion of PIC 10B with a grade of "C-" or better.
+If you are in any math major (except Mathematics of Computation), you can submit a petition to MS 6356 upon completion of PIC 10B with a grade of "C-" or better.
 If at any time you wish to drop the specialization, you must submit a petition requesting that it be removed.